Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-Now $s$ denotes $\delta_{\ve}$ to distinguish it from the differential $\delta$ of the Faddeev-Popov complex.
-By $L_v$ we denote the Lie derivative in the direction of the vector field $v^{\mu}$, $R$ denotes the $R$-symmetry transformation in $\SU^{R}_{L}$, $M$ denotes the mass-term induced transformation by $M_{ij}$ in $\SU^{R}_{R}$, and $G_{\Phi}$ denotes the gauge transformation by $\Phi$.
-The functions $s_i(A_M)$ with $i=1,\dots, 7$ are the ``equations'' of the equivariant theory
+Here $s$ denotes $\delta_{\ve}$ to distinguish it from the differential $\delta$ of the Faddeev-Popov complex.
+By $L_v$ we denote the Lie derivative in the direction of the vector field $v^{\mu}$, $R$ denotes the $R$-symmetry transformation in $\SU^{R}_{L}(2)$, $M$ denotes the mass-term induced transformation by $M_{ij}$ in $\SU^{R}_{R}(2)$, and $G_{\Phi}$ denotes the gauge transformation by $\Phi$.
+The functionals $s_i(A_M)$, $i=1,\dots, 7$, are the equations of the equivariantly cohomological field theory